 I grew up in a family with a legacy of deep-rooted superstitions.
-An inordinate amount of them, too.
-Not just the eat greens and peas on New Year’s Day, those are rather mild in consideration.
+An excessive amount of them, too.
+Not just eat greens and peas on New Year’s Day, those are relatively mild in consideration.
 With Irish great-grandparents with customs of throwing salt over your shoulder, never standing with just one shoe on, and always receiving gifts of money tucked inside purses as gifts, I learned from an early age that superstitions were serious business in my family.

-It always seemed there were more regarding New Year’s Day than any other day of the year.
-At least in my memory that was the case.
+It always seemed there was more regarding New Year’s Day than any other day of the year; at least in my memory, that was the case.

 I thought I’d list just a few of them for you as you prepare to welcome another year.